Onufriev-Lab/GBION_tutorial/README.md

 ### SECTION 6.
 Production run

-The nucleosome with equilibrated tails may be can now.
-The input file for production run differs from the one for equilibrating of the histone tails by time of simulation and frequency of output.
+Once the nucleosome's histone tails have been equilibrated through initial simulation, the system is prepared for the production run.
+The configuration file for the production phase is modified from the equilibration stage primarily in terms of simulation duration and the frequency at which data is recorded.
 Parameters of productioon run (file `prod.in`, available via ([link](https://github.com/EgorBiophys/ISEXI_tutorial/blob/main/Files/prod.in))) are listed below:
 ```
 Production
  &cntrl